By Marika Sboros

 “It is clear that the general public was asking questions of ADSA and its dietitians that they were unable or unwilling to answer.”

-Instead, Noakes says that Strydom wanted the HPCSA helped her to humiliate Noakes publicly.
+Instead, Noakes says that Strydom wanted the HPCSA to help her to humiliate Noakes publicly.
 She believed that dietitians would win back the confidence of the public.

 Viewers have read the article almost 100 000 times, Noakes says.
 It includes many comments unfavourable to ADSA and dietetics professionals.